 Problems

-There are 3 major structural problems facing the stablecoin and onchain lending industries today: float revenue capture, supply centricity, and capital inefficiency.
+There are three major structural problems facing the stablecoin and onchain lending industries today: float revenue capture, supply centricity, and capital inefficiency.
 These problems originate from the concentration of economic benefits at the token issuer level and among passive supply-side market participants.

 1. Float Revenue Capture